Kh-T5/poisson-pPCA-inference/README.md

  - Python version: 3.10
  - RUN: pip install -r requirements.txt for packages dependencies.

+To run the project:
-- To run the project, run "python -m inference" in terminal / shell.
+- run "python -m inference" in terminal / shell.
 - Possibilities to play with model parameters in config.py